Triangles and TrigonometryPythagoras’ Theorem

 The large square has side length

-It consists of four triangles, each of size
+It consists of four triangles, each with an area of

 If we combine all of that information, we have